BLepers/JohnnyCache/README.md

 ## Usage
 Patch your kernel using the provided patches.

 Edit jc.c to configure JC (see comment on top of the file).
-I recommend to first try to module without the dynamic policy (default setting).
+I recommend to first try the module without the dynamic policy (default setting).

 JC only handles 2MB pages.
 To force the application to allocate huge pages, we use TCMALLOC ([https://github.com/gperftools/gperftools](https://github.com/gperftools/gperftools)).